Sage-is/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 ## Overview

-Sage WebUI provides a large range of environment variables that allow you to customize and configure various aspects of the application.
+Sage.is AI-UI provides a large range of environment variables that allow you to customize and configure various aspects of the application.
 This page serves as a comprehensive reference for all available environment variables, providing their types, default values, and descriptions.
 As new variables are introduced, this page will be updated to reflect the growing configuration options.

 :::info

-This page is up to date with Sage WebUI release version [v0.5.1](https://github.com/Startr/AI-WEB-openwebui/releases/tag/v0.5.1), but is still a work in progress to later include more accurate descriptions, listing out options available for environment variables, defaults, and improving descriptions.
+This page is up to date with Sage.is AI-UI release version [v0.5.1](https://github.com/Startr/AI-WEB-openwebui/releases/tag/v0.5.1), but is still a work in progress to later include more accurate descriptions, listing out options available for environment variables, defaults, and improving descriptions.

 :::